FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 The 25C Energy Efficient Home Improvement Tax Credit provides a tax credit for eligible weatherization projects (up to 30% of project costs, capped at $1,200).

 Weatherization upgrades are just some of the home improvements that qualify for the 25C Energy Efficient Home Improvement Credit.
 Projects like home energy audits, heat pump installations, and electrical panel upgrades qualify as well.
+All purchases and installations must have been completed by Dec.
+31, 2025.

 Project type:Electrical componentsHow much funding can you receive from 25C for qualifying projects?: